ausdigital/ausdigital-syn-json/docs/2.0/index.md

 ## API Validator Specification

-Is maintained at swaggerhub : **[UBL Syntax 2.0 Transformation and Validation API](https://app.swaggerhub.com/api/ausdigital/ausdigital-syn/1.0)**
+Is maintained as swagger document : **[UBL Syntax 2.0 Transformation and Validation API](http://ausdigital.org/specs/ausdigital-syn/2.0/api)**

 The API is very simple - it accepts an instance document and returns a list of zero or more error responses.
-All error responses will comply with the ausdigital standard [RESTful Errors structure](https://app.swaggerhub.com/domains/ausdigital/ErrorModel/1.0).
+All error responses will comply with the ausdigital standard [RESTful Errors structure](http://ausdigital.org/specs/ausdigital-syn/2.0/api).

 ## Document Structure Error Response Codes